tomgranuja/Proporcion/README.md

 section above).

-If fscreen_game.pyw is run from a command line interface, (CMD on windows) it shows in the terminal the current trial number, the time (not yet, just 'None') and the x value of the user mouse click release.
+If fscreen_game.pyw is run from a command line interface, (CMD on windows) it shows in the terminal the current trial number, the time in milliseconds and the rate value of the user mouse click release.

+Use the time_test.py script to simulate some predefined user mouse releases in the slider center spaced by 5 seconds, and compare time meassures.
+Sice feedback time are setted to 1 second, you should expect elapsed times round 4000 milliseconds after the first 5000 millisecond record.

 ## Contributors